cerebro-data/external-docs/docs/SupportedSQL.md

 DROP VIEW [IF EXISTS] [db.]v [(INCLUDING | EXCLUDING) PERMISSIONS];
 ```

-If `INCLUDING PERMISSIONS`, the corresponding permissions will also be dropped;
+If `INCLUDING PERMISSIONS` is specified, the corresponding permissions will also be
-otherwise they will *not* be dropped and will be applied to future catalog objects with
+dropped; otherwise they will *not* be dropped and will be applied to future catalog
-that name.
-If `CASCADE` is specified, then all permissions on the tables and views in the
+objects with that name.
+If `CASCADE` is specified, then all permissions on the tables
-database will be dropped as well.
+and views in the database will be dropped as well.

 We recommend that users default to the `INCLUDING PERMISSIONS` behavior and update
 existing workflows to not rely on permissions being retained longer than the object